 This is a follow-up to my last post on this subject, Eco Toys for under 12 months.
 If you’re interested in buying for this age group or want to know more about why I prefer eco, non-toxic toys and more tips, please check it out.

 We received the EverEarth My First Multi-Play Activity Cube as a gift was Octavia was only 6 months.
 She loves it, although it took a while until she could play with it properly.
 It’s really well made and it hasn’t aged.
-EverEarth makes a few different kinds of activity centers, differing in the size and style.
+EverEarth makes a few different kinds of activity centres, differing in the size and style.

 Music Activity Toys